NZ's sporting image 'tarnished' by doping scandal - Rod Dixon

 "This is only one instance - it's out there, it's been happening under the radar for so long."

-It comes after Athletics NZ said in a statement earlier this month they received a letter from World Athletics' anti-doping watchdog - the Athletics Integrity Unit - seeking an explanation for insufficient drug testing on Kiwi athletes last year.
+However, Athletics New Zealand's Pete Pfitzinger told 1News: "I have checked with our high performance staff and we have not received a warning from Rod Dixon or others.
+It is hurtful that one of our champion athletes from the past would make these unfounded allegations."

-Athletics NZ said in the statement they had conducted less than half as many tests as usual across all sports before the 2022 world championships but it was due to the Government's Covid-19 restrictions at the time.
+He added: "We do take pride in all New Zealand sport being clean.
+We take pride in Drug Free Sport NZ being one of the top anti-doping organisations in the world, and in our own sport being clean.
+We last had a situation like this in 2009.
+We don't want anyone to be doping we don't want anyone to taint our very clean image."

-Regardless, now that a positive case has been discovered, Dixon said New Zealand's sporting image will be in question by organisers of events.
+But Dixon said New Zealand's sporting image will now be in question.

 "[New Zealand runners] are going to be questioned, they're going to be looked at even more so - I've already been on the phone most of the afternoon talking to promotors and race directors and they said that it's something they have to look at now whenever they ever invite any athletes from New Zealand again because one athlete is good enough to tarnish the rest of them," he said.